top of page

 Nothing keeps wonder alive for me like witnessing students' first encounter with philosophical thinking.
 My approach to teaching introductory courses is one of collaborative passion.
 Each year, I teach several sections of "Philosophy and the Good Life" at Gannon University, a first year core course in thematic questions and abiding concerns of philosophical inquiry, in which we interrogate what it means to live well and how to pursue that goal.
 As a teaching fellow at Boston College, I regularly taught, as sole instructor, a full-year core seminar, "Philosophy of the Person," introducing students to key thinkers and questions in the western philosophical tradition, with an emphasis on ethics and questions of human nature.

 In addition to my regular intro offerings, I teach 200-level classes including Women in Western Philosophy and courses in Gannon's History of Philosophy cycle.
 In these courses, we build on the foundations from introductory courses to expand our sense of influence in the one case, or deepen our understandings of the foundations of philosophical thinking, in the other.
-I am always thinking up new courses to reach students where they're at, and regularly solicit student input to find out content that would pique their interest.
+I regularly develop new courses to reach students where they're at, and regularly solicit student input to find out content that would pique their interest.

-To encourage students to consider philosophy's relevance beyond the classroom, and to engage students from a variety of interests and backgrounds, I often pair our core texts with materials from other disciplines, popular culture, or contemporary issues in the news.
+To encourage students to consider philosophy's relevance beyond the classroom, and to engage students with a variety of interests and backgrounds, I often pair our core texts with materials from other disciplines, popular culture, or contemporary issues in the news.
 I am practiced teaching in multiple modalities including in-person, hybrid, and remote.
+To read more about one example of my pedagogy in practice, take a look at my blog post for the American Philosophical Association's Teaching & Learning Video Series.

 Courses Taught